Competition: Competitiveness

 Many philosophers and psychologists have identified a trait in most living organisms which can drive the particular organism to compete.
 This trait, called competitiveness, is viewed as having a high adaptive value, which coexists along with the urge for survival.
 Competitiveness, or the inclination to compete, though, has become synonymous with aggressiveness and ambition in the English language.
 More advanced civilizations integrate aggressiveness and competitiveness into their interactions, as a way to distribute resources and adapt.
 Many plants compete with neighboring ones for sunlight.

 The term also applies to econometrics.
 Here, it is a comparative measure of the ability and performance of a firm or sub-sector to sell and produce/supply goods and/or services in a given market.
 The two academic bodies of thought on the assessment of competitiveness are the Structure Conduct Performance Paradigm and the more contemporary New Empirical Industrial Organisation model.
 Predicting changes in the competitiveness of business sectors is becoming an integral and explicit step in public policymaking.
 Within capitalist economic systems, the drive of enterprises is to maintain and improve their own competitiveness.

+One-upmanship, also called "one-upsmanship", is the art or practice of successively outdoing a competitor.
+The term was first used in the title of a book by Stephen Potter, published in 1952 as a follow-up to The Theory and Practice of Gamesmanship (or the Art of Winning Games without Actually Cheating) (1947), and Lifemanship titles in his series of tongue-in-cheek self-help books, and film and television derivatives, that teach various ploys to achieve this.
+This comic satire of self-help style guides manipulates traditional British conventions for the gamester, all life being a game, who understands that if you're not one-up, you're one-down.
+Potter's unprincipled principles apply to almost any possession, experience or situation, deriving maximum undeserved rewards and discomfitting the opposition.
+The 1960 film School for Scoundrels and its 2006 remake were satiric portrayals of how to use Potter's ideas.

+In that context, the term refers to a satiric course in the gambits required for the systematic and conscious practice of "creative intimidation", making one's associates feel inferior and thereby gaining the status of being "one-up" on them.
+Viewed seriously, it is a phenomenon of group dynamics that can have significant effects in the management field: for instance, manifesting in office politics.

+Social

+Social competition is the competition for social status or social power, examples include keeping up with the Joneses, female intrasexual competition or male intrasexual competition.
+Social competition can contribute to social stress.